Keep the indoor air fresh and clean. What you surround yourself with at home matters. Your health relies on you thinking long term.

 Electrosmog results from the high frequency objects in your home (HFs), like your wifi and mobiles, and the electromagnetic fields (EMFs) of electrical installations.
 Symptoms like burnout, migrenes or chronic fatigue have been associated with this type of pollution.
 While you might not want to give up to this type of home equipment, you might want to pay attention to their positioning, optimizing all the routes so that the exposure can be minimal.

-We can survive more than ten days with no food, but without water, dehydration would be fatal in less than a week.
-Getting clean water at home might come as natural to you as breathing, but things are not exactly as they seem to be.
+We can survive many days with no food, but without water, dehydration would be fatal in less than a week.
+Getting clean water at home might come natural to you, but things are not exactly as they seem to be.
 A lot of energy is used for providing you with drinking water.
 Then, water travels a long way through pipes before reaching your tap.
 In time, pipes become polluted from rust and debris, and may hold bacteria and microorganisms.
 The solution is simple, and it is more affordable today.